 The fee is \$20 per transcript.
-Transcripts will not be released for persons who have financial obligations to the University.

 Recognition of Achievement

 ACADEMIC HONORS

 In the spring of each year, The Vice President for Academic Affairs & Provost calls an honors convocation of faculty and undergraduate students to commend students who have attained high academic standing in the previous year.
 Official recognition is given to students who have been elected to international and national honor societies and who have achieved department/division distinction.